johndryan/thesis/Thesis Paper - Part III - Strategies.md

 > "The design of software builds the ideology into those actions that are the easiest to perform on the software designs that are becoming ubiquitous."
 (Lanier, 2010, p 47)

 The contemporary Internet has become dominated by the presence of social networks.
 These networks, also referred to as social media, exist as online services or sites that facilitate social interrelations among individuals in networks of varying scales.
 Predominantly, they feature discrete nodes which represent each individual (e.g. a profile) accompanied by various services which join these nodes as social connections, most often around the 'sharing' of text, links and other media.
-They are predominately web-based tools, but increasingly exist as mobile applications as well.
+They are predominantly web-based tools, but increasingly exist as mobile applications as well.
 The social networking landscape is dominated by corporate giants such as Facebook, Twitter and Google.

 The presence of these social networks could be understood as an attempt to fill the gap between "a seductive but alienating possessive individualism on the one hand and the desire for a meaningful collective life on the other."
 (Harvey, 2007, p 69)  Fundamentally however, these social networking services are individual-centred; they place the individual user at the centre of their own bespoke reality.
 Why the individual and not the collective?
 Surely the collective is of primary importance in any understanding of the *social*.
 Should the social be limited to a world that revolves around the self?